bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 We used to build the IOS Satoshi on top of `bitcoind` with transaction indexing, meaning that we needed around 450 gigabytes of data to deploy a fresh tower.
 Now we need 5.5, because we only care about the last 100 blocks.
 That was something that initially, that's how things change.
-We assume that there's order and storage in the tower because we don't have Eltoo.
+We assume that there's order and storage in the tower because we don't have eltoo.
 So it was like, if you have order and storage, have an archival node, that's not going to be an issue.
 And it's not, in the end you're going to probably have more than that, but you don't have to start with that.
 I've been running a tower for months now, and I didn't even have a gig of like tower data with multiple users connected.